Saturday and Sunday | 11am–4:30pm | Free

 A few of the women featured in this activity are Emily Roebling, who assumed chief engineering duties for the construction of the Brooklyn Bridge; Kate Walker, the devoted keeper of Robbins Reef Lighthouse for over 30 years; and Maritcha Rémond Lyons, an educator and civil rights activist who testified for her right to education and became the first Black student to graduate from Providence High School, among others!

-This family activity will be offered Saturdays and Sundays from March 1 through March 30 except for during the weekend neighborhood Holi celebration on March 15 and March 16.
+This family activity will be offered Saturdays and Sundays from March 1 through March 30 except for during the neighborhood Holi celebration on March 15.
 The activity will take place indoors at 207 Water Street.
 Access to 207 Water Street includes walking up and down a few stairs.

 South Street Seaport Museum